 - Tarta de Queso – Spanish cheesecake.
 Nothing like New York cheesecake.

-What to drink in Spain
+What should you drink in Spain?

 Sidra (cider) – Traditionally poured at least a foot above the glass, it is tart, dry, and gaining popularity.